-Note: The figure compares the cumulated log stock-market return over our 11 announcement days (in red) with the density of cumulated log stock-market returns obtained over 11 random days between 2017 and 2019 (in blue).
+Note: The figure compares the cumulated log stock-market return over our 11 announcement days (in red) with the density of cumulated log stock-market returns obtained over 11 random days between 2017 and 2019 (in blue), drawn 1,000 times.
 The stock-market return is the value-weighted market-portfolio return from CRSP.